List of Emmerdale characters introduced in 2019: Bear Wolf

-Bear Wolf, Otherwise known as "Edward" played by Joshua Richards, first appears in February 2019.
+Bear Wolf (otherwise known as "Edward"), played by Joshua Richards, first appears in February 2019.
 The character was referenced on-screen during January 2019 episodes, where it was suggested that he could be the father of Paddy Kirk (Dominic Brunt) following an affair with Paddy's mother.
 Richards' casting details were announced on 15 January 2019.
 Bear is introduced when Paddy's partner, Chas Dingle (Lucy Pargeter), and friend, Marlon Dingle (Mark Charnock), encourage him to meet him in Belfast at a wrestling convention.
 He is billed as a "ageing pro wrestler".
 Multiple members of the Emmerdale cast filmed scenes in Northern Ireland for Bear's introduction.
 Richards expressed his delight at joining the cast and filming in Yorkshire.
 He added that Bear is "a great character".

-Series producer Kate Brooks also expressed her excitement at Richards' casting, commenting, "An actor of immense talent and charisma, he's a brilliant addition to the Emmerdale team."
+Gail Loman

+Gail Loman, played by Rachael Gill-Davis is the girlfriend of Ryan Stocks (James Moore).
+She originally appears in one episode, 19 February 2019, when she goes on a date with Ryan.
+They share a kiss, but she ends up mortified when she finds out that he is attracted to Dawn Taylor (Olivia Bromley).
+Just over four years later, Gail reappears in Emmerdale on 25 May 2023.
+At first Ryan is very sceptical of why she has come back after four years of no contact, however they end up dating again.
+Gail ends up getting a job as a kitchen assistant in The Woolpack, but ends up fulfilling a barmaid position instead, after Marlon Dingle (Mark Charnock) fired her.